tools

 tuple

-- codegreen_core.tools.loadshift_time.predict_optimal_time(energy_data: pandas.DataFrame, estimated_runtime_hours: int, estimated_runtime_minutes: int, percent_renewable: int, hard_finish_date: datetime, request_time: datetime = None) tuple ¶
+- codegreen_core.tools.loadshift_time.predict_optimal_time(energy_data: pandas.DataFrame, estimated_runtime_hours: int, estimated_runtime_minutes: int, hard_finish_date: datetime, request_time: datetime = None) tuple ¶

 Predicts the optimal time window to run a task based in energy data, run time estimates and renewable energy target.